 The account’s storage credentials are used to read the script, which runs with root privileges on both master and slave nodes; on slave nodes, make it runs before any task is launched on behalf of the application.

 Qubole does not check the exit status of the script.
-If software installation fails and it is unsafe to run user applications this case, you should shut the machine down from the bootstrap script.
+If software installation fails and it is unsafe to run user applications in this case, you should shut the machine down from the bootstrap script.

 Qubole recommends installing/updating custom Python libraries after activating Qubole’s Virtual Environment and installing libraries in it.